MonoValor/game-code-assets/CollisionWidget_README.md

+*NOTE USE THIS WHILE ALSO USING WIDGETANIMATION AT THE SAME TIME TO AVOID CONFUSION LATER*

 1. Make a new UI Panel in your scene (right click in hierarchy -> UI -> Panel), which will serve as the pop-up widget.
 Set it as inactive from the Inspector.